The Soldier's Details

 - Singapore-Darwin-Sydney, HMT Arawa Sydney-Melbourne by troop train Melbourne-Perth, HMT Strathmore

 In memory of a mate, Scotty Wilkie who perished at Sandakan.

-Richard known as Dick, was one of three sons born to parents William Valentine Blaschek born 29/9/1864, Neudorf, Czech Republic married 1909 Hindmarsh, SA to Pearl Lydia Cornford born SA.
+Richard known as Dick, was one of three surviving sons born to parents William Valentine Blaschek born 29/9/1864, Neudorf, Czech Republic married 1909 Hindmarsh, SA to Pearl Lydia Cornford born SA.
 Their children included at least 3 sons, Franz Joseph, Richard ‘Dick’ and William John.
 The girls which we know of were Anna, Lorna, Nellie and Aileen.